 1. Take an epic ride aboard Italy’s Trans-Siberian train

-The Italian Trans-Siberian train refers to the historical line that travels through the incredible landscape of Abruzzo and Molise, where the scenery ut of the window is very similar to that along the legendary Moscow-Vladivostock train line.
-Think deep gorges, stunning aqueducts, verdant valleys and ancient villages that you can admire from fully restored vintage carriages that climb as high as 1,268 meters!
+The Italian Trans-Siberian train refers to the historical line that travels through the incredible landscape of Abruzzo and Molise, where the scenery ut of the window is very similar to that of the legendary Moscow-Vladivostock train line.
+Think deep gorges, stunning aqueducts, verdant valleys, and ancient villages that you can admire from fully restored vintage carriages that climb as high as 1,268 meters!
 If you’re curious to know more, read my experience on the Italian Trans-Siberian train.

 2. Enjoy Venice’s Grand Canal from aboard the #1 Vaporetto

 The Vaporetto line 1 in Venice connects Piazzale Roma to Lido, offering a fabulous panoramic trip for a tiny fraction of the price of a water taxi or a gondola ride.
 Along the way, you’ll enjoy excellent views of such highlights as the Rialto Bridge, the glorious Church of Santa Maria della Salute, and the town’s finest palaces.
 If this trip is on your bucket list, make sure to read all my Venice tips here.

 3. Discover the daily life of ancient Romans at Pompeii and Herculaneum

 Pompeii and Herculaneum are two precious archeological sites in Italy that we all should visit at least once for their significant historical value.
 The devastating eruption of Mount Vesuvius in 79 AD hit both Roman towns, literally bringing time to a standstill.
 Everything was buried under a thick layer of ash and lava and kept incredibly intact, thus providing a fascinating peek into what life was like back in the ancient Roman Empire.

 4. Visit one of Italy’s top wine districts